AsfandiyarQ1/UMN-BootCamp-ElkStack/README.md

 - Install docker.io - The Docker engine, used for running containers.

-- Install python3-pip - This is the package manager used to install Python Software.
+- Install python3-pip - This will install Python Software.

-- Install docker - (this is the Docker Python pip module)
+- Install docker - this will install the Docker Python pip module

 - Increase Virtual Memory - This increases virtual memory in the Elk container.